jerryhgladinet/docs/deploy/source/index.rst

   Partner Portal is at http://www.centrestack.com.
-You will download the CentreStack software to start the trial process and later acquire licenses to turn the trial into production environment.
+You will download the CentreStack software to start the trial process and later acquire licenses to turn the trial into a production environment.

-  You can also come back to the partner portal for the CentreStack software to upgrade your existing CentreStack server to a later version.
+  You can also come back to the partner portal for the CentreStack software to download and upgrade your existing CentreStack server to a later version.

 CentreStack Cluster - Server Farm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Multiple CentreStack single-machine nodes connected together by pointing to the same database and share the same configuration information from the database.
+  Multiple CentreStack single-machine nodes connected together by pointing to the same database and share the same configuration information from the database and indirectly share the persistent storage location in a symmetrical way.

   Indirectly, the database contains storage related information so all the nodes in the server farm share storage related configuration.